Signature of pressure-induced topological phase transition in ZrTe$_5$: Introduction

 Theoretical band structure calculations generally predict a STI phase for ZrTe$_5$ and show the presence of several distinct band edges near the Fermi level\,\cite{bandstruct_weng-QSHparadigm-tmpzh_2014,bandstruct-and-fit_zhang-arpeslifshitz-eetilttnz_2017,bandstruct_fan-WTIvSTI-tbswtizh_2017}, supporting a multicarrier approach in the analysis of transport behavior.
-In addition, a few works consider it a Dirac or Weyl semimetal instead\,\cite{dirac_chen-3Ddirac_msllzs3dmdf_2015,dirac_chen-3DdiracOptical_oss3ddsz_2015,dirac_xiang-diracMagOpt-oq2ddfz_2015,dirac-and-wti_chen-3DDiracIR-sebbi3dmd_2017}.
+While the nonlinear Hall resistivity of ZrTe$_5$ has also been attributed to the anomalous Hall effect\,\cite{LiangAHEzrte5_2018,bandstruct-and-sdho-pressure_sun-AHEzeeman-lzsiahez_2020,gourgout_magneticAHEzrte5_2022}, recent gating experiments on thin flakes\,\cite{zrte5_thingating_2023} further support the multiband origin of the transport features.
+In addition, a few works consider the material a Dirac or Weyl semimetal instead\,\cite{dirac_chen-3Ddirac_msllzs3dmdf_2015,dirac_chen-3DdiracOptical_oss3ddsz_2015,dirac_xiang-diracMagOpt-oq2ddfz_2015,dirac-and-wti_chen-3DDiracIR-sebbi3dmd_2017}.
 The theoretical predictions and experimental observations generally agree that ZrTe$_5$ lies close to a WTI-STI phase transition boundary (yellow line in \hyperref[fig1]{Fig.~\ref{fig1}} (a)), with only a small band gap in the Dirac-like bands, potentially allowing for observation of relativistic behavior.
 In addition, the band structure is highly sensitive to small changes in lattice constants\,\cite{topo_tajkov-phase-strain_2022}.
 The goal of this work was to investigate whether this property could be exploited, by application of pressure, to drive the material through this phase transition.